Maansi-Kaluva/RepForge-AI-Gym-Coach/README.md

 ## ✨ Features

-- **Real-time pose tracking** — MediaPipe `PoseLandmarker` processes the webcam feed frame-by-frame via `streamlit-webrtc`.
+- **Real-time pose tracking**: MediaPipe `PoseLandmarker` processes the webcam feed frame-by-frame via `streamlit-webrtc`.
-- **7 exercises supported** — Squats, Push-ups, Bicep Curls (Dumbbell), Shoulder Press, Lunges, Deadlifts, and Planks, each with a dedicated detector class.
+- **7 exercises supported**: Squats, Push-ups, Bicep Curls (Dumbbell), Shoulder Press, Lunges, Deadlifts, and Planks, each with a dedicated detector class.
-- **Joint-angle form scoring** — every exercise calculates a live 0–100 form score from joint angles (e.g. knee angle, torso lean, elbow drift, back arch) using a penalty-based scoring model.
+- **Joint-angle form scoring**: every exercise calculates a live 0–100 form score from joint angles (e.g. knee angle, torso lean, elbow drift, back arch) using a penalty-based scoring model.
-- **Fatigue detection** — compares the duration of recent reps against early reps in the set; if pace drops significantly, a fatigue flag is raised and logged.
+- **Fatigue detection**: compares the duration of recent reps against early reps in the set; if pace drops significantly, a fatigue flag is raised and logged.
-- **Posture safety monitoring** — derives a basic injury-risk level (Low / Medium / High) from spinal angle in real time.
+- **Posture safety monitoring**: derives a basic injury-risk level (Low / Medium / High) from spinal angle in real time.
-- **AI voice coaching** — a Groq-hosted LLM (`llama-3.3-70b-versatile`) generates short, motivating spoken feedback for key events (workout start, set complete, form issues, workout complete), converted to audio and played back automatically.
+- **AI voice coaching**: a Groq-hosted LLM (`llama-3.3-70b-versatile`) generates short, motivating spoken feedback for key events (workout start, set complete, form issues, workout complete), converted to audio and played back automatically.
-- **Session-aware coaching** — the coach is given a summary of the user's recent sessions (reps, form score) so feedback can reference real progress, not just the current set.
+- **Session-aware coaching**: the coach is given a summary of the user's recent sessions (reps, form score) so feedback can reference real progress, not just the current set.
-- **Persistent workout history** — every user, session, set, and fatigue event is stored in SQLite, with an aggregated history table shown in the app.
+- **Persistent workout history**: every user, session, set, and fatigue event is stored in SQLite, with an aggregated history table shown in the app.
-- **Custom UI** — a midnight blue / glass-card themed interface with a custom font and live skeleton overlay drawn directly on the video feed.
+- **Custom UI**: a midnight blue / glass-card themed interface with a custom font and live skeleton overlay drawn directly on the video feed.

 ---